 Update(Complete) your Profile

-While those who post skills are 13 times more likely to have profile views compared to those who don’t, per LinkedIn’s blog.
+While those who post skills are 13 times more likely to have profile views than those who don’t, per LinkedIn’s blog.

-Add a profile picture, skills, achievements and also add other important features and make sure to regularly update your profile.
+Add a profile picture, skills, achievements, and other essential features, and regularly update your profile.

 Steps to follow

 - Login to your account

 - Click on the Edit (pencil symbol) on the right side of your profile picture.

 - Add all the relevant and authentic information about yourself.
 Fill in all the fields and complete your profile.

 - Introduction section – The top section of your profile displays your current personal and professional status details.
 This includes:

 - Contact Info

 - Experience – Professional positions and experience, including jobs, volunteering, military, board of directors, nonprofit, or pro sports.